Vidyajyoti College of Theology

 Vidyajyoti College of Theology (literally, ‘Light of Knowledge’) is a Catholic private theological college run by the Jesuits located in Delhi, India.
-It was started in 1879 in Asansol, West Bengal, as a modest 'Saint Joseph’s Seminary'.
+It was founded in 1879 in Asansol, West Bengal, as 'Saint Joseph’s Seminary'.
 From 1889 to 1971 it developed in the mountains of Kurseong, near Darjeeling, where it was renamed Saint Mary’s College.
 From 1972 onwards it has flourished in the neighbourhood of the University of Delhi.

 Vidyajyoti confers the Degrees of Bachelor of Theology (Th.B.), Master of Theology (Th.M.), and Doctor of Theology (Th.D.).
 It also admits students for certificate courses for one or two years and diploma courses for three years.

 History

 Vidyajyoti College of Theology is one of the oldest institutions of learning run by the Jesuits in India.
 It started in Asansol (West Bengal) in 1881, as a house for training in philosophy and theology for expatriate young European missionaries that at that time volunteered for service in India (among whom was the apostle of Chotanagpur, Constant Lievens) and came to the country without having yet done the years of study required for the priesthood.

 In 1889, the Seminary, as it was then called, was transferred to hills of the Himalayas, in Kurseong (Darjeeling District), about 1800 metres above sea level, where for 82 years grew into an important centre of research and teaching of Indian religions and Christian theology, open to Indian and foreign Jesuits working in South Asia.

 In 1932, the Holy See recognized it as a Faculty of Theology directly under its Congregation for Education, authorized to offer degrees of Licentiate and Doctorate in theology recognized in the Catholic Church.

 In 1972, the St Mary's College, as it was then called, was transferred to Delhi where it took the name of Vidyajyoti College.
 It also opened its doors to any duly qualified students interested in the subjects it offers.
 As a result of a restructuring of its academic programme from 1978 the College opened extension centres in various parts of the country.
 At present, the faculty has five such extension centres in Chennai, Patna, Ranchi, Shantiniketan (West-Bengal) and Varanasi.
 Students do part of their courses in these centres and complete them in the national centre in Delhi.

+On the 4 June 2016 the college opened a regional campus in Kuala Lumpur.